Subhash106/rkv-sales/readme.md

 ## To-Do

 - Auto refresh token
-- Dashboard
-  - Increase the font size of total count and total Amount
 - Add Hindi Language support to all pages
 - Webpack optimization
 - Validation on Sales form